cabcookie/personal-crm/docs/releases/next.md

-# Filter Meetings korrigieren (Version :VERSION)
+# Verwaiste Aufgaben in Tagesplanung kennzeichnen (Version :VERSION)

-- Wenn auf der Meetings-Listenseite der Filter auf "With Todos" gesetzt wird, werden die Meetings, die als erledigt markiert wurden, nicht mehr angezeigt.

 ## In Arbeit